Mesothelioma Hope Veterans Advocate Jonathan Nelson

 Jonathan N. Nelson

-Mesothelioma Hope is proud to have advocates like Jonathan N. Nelson, a retired U.S. Marine Corps veteran and attorney with decades of military and legal experience.
-Jonathan is passionate about serving others, especially former service members and their families, helping them secure the benefits and resources they need after a mesothelioma diagnosis.
+Mesothelioma Hope is proud to have advocates like Major Jonathan Nelson (Ret.), a VA-accredited attorney and U.S. Marine Corps veteran with decades of military and legal experience.
+Major Nelson is passionate about serving others, especially former service members and their families, helping them secure the benefits and resources they need after a mesothelioma diagnosis.

 A Mission That Hits Home